The Complete Guide to Hiking the Inca Trail to Machu Picchu in 2024

 A short walk away from the Plaza de Armas is the San Blas neighborhood.
 Reserved for artists and craftspeople for centuries, strolling through the narrow (and sometimes very steep) streets is like taking a step back in time.
 This area has artists’ workshops, galleries, cafés, restaurants, and also boasts the small San Blas Church with its intricately carved wooden pulpit.

 Moving onto historical sites, one must see is Coricancha, the Temple of the Sun.
 A short walk from the Plaza de Armas, this was an important location for Inca worshippers of sun and moon deities.
 At the time, it would have been majestic, covered with sheets of gold and filled with silver and gold statues.
 Shortly after the Spanish colonization, all the valuable metals from Corincancha were removed and melted down – irreplaceable treasures lost forever.
-Slightly further, around 1.5 miles north of Cusco, lies Sacsayhuamán.
+Slightly further, around 1.5 miles (2.4 kilometers) north of Cusco, lies Sacsayhuamán.
 The Incas established this site as a fortress and temple, using large stones to construct impressive walls that still stand proudly to this day.
 Explorers wanting to learn more about the area’s history before their Inca Trail tour will not be disappointed by these sites.

 Dining and Restaurants in Cusco